 21 L1/L2-triggered mobility procedures

-A UE can be indicated, by LTM-Config, candidate cells and SS/PBCH blocks per candidate cell for the UE to obtain synchronization and measure corresponding L1-RSRPs [10, TS 38.133].
-A Candidate Cell TCI States Activation/Deactivation MAC CE can activate TCI states, provided by CandidateTCI-State or/and CandidateTCI-UL-State, associated with SS/PBCH blocks or TRS of corresponding candidate cells [11, TS 38.321].
+A UE can be indicated, by LTM-Config, candidate cells and SS/PBCH blocks or CSI-RS resources per candidate cell for the UE to obtain synchronization and/or measure corresponding L1-RSRPs [10, TS 38.133].
+A Candidate Cell TCI States Activation/Deactivation MAC CE can activate TCI states, provided by CandidateTCI-State or/and CandidateTCI-UL-State, associated with SS/PBCH blocks, or CSI-RS resources in a CSI-RS resource set configured with repetition, or TRS of corresponding candidate cells [11, TS 38.321].
 The RS index for obtaining the candidate cell downlink pathloss estimate is provided by pathlossReferenceRS-Id in the CandidateTCI-State or CandidateTCI-UL-State.
 If the Candidate Cell TCI States Activation/Deactivation MAC CE activates TCI states, an LTM Cell Switch Command MAC CE can indicate a TCI state from the activated TCI states; otherwise, the LTM Cell Switch Command MAC CE can activate and indicate a TCI state, provided by CandidateTCI-State or/and CandidateTCI-UL-State.
 After reception of the LTM Cell Switch Command MAC CE, activated TCI states that are not indicated by the MAC CE are deactivated.
-The UE is provided configurations by ltm-CSI-ReportConfigToAddModList for reporting L1-RSRP measurements [6, TS 38.214] that include a number of candidate cells and a number of SS/PBCH blocks per candidate cell from the number of candidate cells.
+The UE is provided configurations by ltm-CSI-ReportConfigToAddModList for reporting L1-RSRP measurements [6, TS 38.214] that include a number of candidate cells and a number of SS/PBCH blocks or CSI-RS resources per candidate cell from the number of candidate cells.

 If ltm-UE-MeasuredTA-ID of a candidate cell and ltm-ServingCellUE-MeasuredTA-ID of the serving cell are provided to a UE and have same value, the UE estimates based on the UE implementation a timing advance to apply from a first transmission on the candidate cell that is after the reception of a cell switch command for the candidate cell when the condition defined in clause 5.18.35 of [11, TS 38.321] is satisfied.